Frequently asked PR questions

 A PR agency helps organizations strengthen their reputation, visibility and credibility in the media.

-They think strategically about positioning, develop campaigns that are newsworthy and translate brand stories into journalistic formats.
-Specifically, they monitor the media landscape, maintain press relations, create content, pitch stories to editors and supervise spokespeople.
-Many PR agencies use Smart.pr to work smarter and more efficiently - from building press lists to distribution and analysis.
-In this way, they combine creativity with data-driven approaches and increase the likelihood of publicity that matters.
+They contribute strategically to positioning, develop campaigns that are newsworthy and translate brand stories into journalistic formats.
+Specifically, they monitor the media landscape, maintain press relations, create content, pitch stories to editorial teams and guide spokespersons.
+Many PR agencies use Smart.pr to work smarter and more efficiently – from building press lists to distribution and analysis.
+This way they combine creativity with a data-driven approach and increase the chance of publicity that matters.
 We give you 6 reasons to work with a PR agency.

-What does a PR tool do and why should I start working with it?
+What does a PR tool do and why should I start using it?

-A PR tool supports communications professionals in organizing, executing and optimizing their PR work.
-A PR tool helps you perform your PR work more efficiently, clearly and effectively.
-Think of features such as:
+A PR tool supports communication professionals in organizing, executing and optimizing their PR work.
+A PR tool helps you to carry out your PR work more efficiently, clearly and effectively.
+Consider functions such as:

 personalizing your press mailings